COVID-19 Updates from DMAR

 Here’s the order for Adams.
 Arapahoe and Douglas counties.
 Here’s the order for Boulder County.
 Here’s Jefferson County’s announcement, which says the order will be available on the county’s website soon.

 In light of the challenges presented by COVID-19, and its impact on the real estate industry, NAR is taking steps to support members through these uncertain times.
 The Right Tools, Right Now initiative, which was activated once before in 2009, makes new and existing NAR products and services available for FREE or at significant discounts – right now – and is available to Realtors® and Realtor® Associations.
 Learn more, here.

 UPDATE: March 24, 2020

-DMAR's Chairman of the Board, Euan Graham, provides more information on what it means that ‘real estate’ is categorized as an essential professional service, as well as recommendations for our REALTOR® and Industry Partner members.
-Read memo here.
+DMAR's Chairman of the Board, Euan Graham, provides more information on what it means that ‘real estate’ is categorized as an essential professional service, as well as recommendations for our Realtos® and Industry Partner members.
+Read the memo here.

 The Colorado Bar Association (“CBA”) has approved a COVID-19 Addendum to real estate contracts, that real estate brokers can use to “pause” pending real estate transactions where the parties want to close but cannot due to circumstances caused by COVID-19.
 Download the COVID-19 form, here.